Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 Posing at the Bright Angel Trail trailhead with our guide, Sherri O’Neill from the Grand Canyon Conservancy Field Institute.

-We were making connections between the spirituality of the Hualapai traditions at Grand Canyon West and the vestiges of indigenous habitation in the national park lands.
+We were making connections between the spirituality of the Hualapai traditions at Grand Canyon West and the vestiges of the indigenous peoples in what are now national park lands.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.